hyparam/csv-validator/README.md

 - Modify the TEST_OUTPUT and TEST_FAIL_OUTPUT accordingly
 - Run `python test/test-validator.py` via terminal, make sure the returned output reflects the input object
 - Write advanced tests for failures, etc.

-## Upload your validator to the validator hub
-- Update the [pyproject.toml](pyproject.toml) file and make necessary changes as follows:
-    - Update the `name` field to the name of your validator
-    - Update the `description` field to a short description of your validator
-    - Update the `authors` field to your name and email
-    - Add/update the `dependencies` field to include all dependencies your validator needs.
-- If there are are any post-installation steps such as downloading tokenizers, logging into huggingface etc., update the [post-install.py](validator/post-install.py) file accordingly.
-- You can add additional files to the [validator](validator) directory, but don't rename any existing files/directories.
-    - e.g. Add any environment variables (without the values, just the keys) to the [.env](.env) file.
-- Ensure that there are no other dependencies or any additional steps required to run your validator.
-- Fill out this [form](https://forms.gle/nmxyKwzjypaqvWxbA) to get your new validator onboarded!